bytecodealliance/component-docs/component-model/src/language-support/building-a-simple-component/go.md

 Keep in mind that this is a basic intro.
 For more examples, please see the [componentize-go][componentize-go] repository examples.

-If you still have questions, feel free to reach out to to the componentize-go maintainers on [Zulip](https://bytecodealliance.zulipchat.com/).
+If you still have questions, feel free to reach out to to the componentize-go maintainers on [Zulip](https://bytecodealliance.zulipchat.com/) or open an issue on the repository.

 ## 1. Install the tools